 Submissions in the First 10 Pages, First Scene, Script Synopsis, and Logline categories will also receive feedback notes, although are typically shorter due to the length and other limitations of the submitted material.

-We have five different contest categories:
+We have six different contest categories:

 SHORT SCREENPLAYS - Scripts no more than 40 pages long.
-All submissions receive scorecard and up to 2 pages of comprehensive notes.

 Penned in Blood is a competition that is managed by Siren Productions Media LLC, who also run the all-genre film festival Siren by the Sea - https://filmfreeway.com/SirenbytheSea